DhairyaS450/track-ai-web/TOS.md

 4. **Termination**
    - We may suspend or terminate your account if we believe you have violated these Terms or engaged in any unlawful conduct.
    - You may stop using our Services at any time.
-If you wish to delete your account, please contact us at [support@tasktide.ai](mailto:support@tasktide.ai).
+If you wish to delete your account, please contact us at [dhairyashah2513@gmail.com](mailto:dhairyashah2513@gmail.com).

 ---